 Affiliate membership is open to anyone having an interest in Traffic Accident Investigation; it is not restricted to a person practising in any particular traffic accident investigation discipline.
 Affiliate membership may not be used as a qualification.

 Student membership is open to anyone undertaking formal education and who has an interest in Traffic Accident Investigation; it is not restricted to a person studying any particular traffic accident investigation subject.
+This grade of membership is aimed at those in full time education OR a part time degree course such as the De Montfort University course run by AiTS [please inform us what course you are on when applying for this grade of membership].
 Student membership may not be used as a qualification.

 Associate membership is intended for those working in a specific area of accident investigation, such as a vehicle examiner, who might be unable to demonstrate that they have qualifications, knowledge and experience in the wider spectrum of accident investigation.
 This grade may also be awarded to an applicant for full Membership, whose application demonstrates that they are working in the general field of accident investigation and have demonstrated competence, but not to the expert standard required for the award of full Membership.